PrashamTrivedi/AWS_C002_Notes/HA_FT_DR.md

+---
+title: High Availalility, Fault Tolerance and Disaster Recovery
+---

-# High Availibility, Fault Tolerance and Disaster Recovery
+# High Availability, Fault Tolerance and Disaster Recovery

-## High availibility (HA)
+## High availability (HA)
-- High availibility means ensuring agreed level of uptime, for higher than normal period.
+- High availability means ensuring agreed level of uptime, for higher than normal period.
 - Some disruptions are allowed, like re-logging in, some level of (recoverable) data loss etc.